-As I worked on this quilt I thought about how our parents settled into a new life with many joys and a few challenges.
+As I worked on Magic Carpet and More I thought about how our parents settled into a new life with many joys and a few challenges.
 I thought about how our mother always made a house a home, and their ability to make any circumstance into an adventure.
 Enjoy this part of the journey of our childhood!

 I began by recreating one of our parents’ first purchases – a Persian carpet that now lives by my bedside.
 The carpet on the quilt is a separate piece that was later stitched to the background.
 Drawing on symbols from the two letters, the quilt includes: